openequella/openequella.github.io/guides/ContributionUserGuide.md

 * Delete—removes file after confirmation.

 ### Upload zip files
-When one or more zip files are uploaded to EQUELLA, depending on how the system is configured to treat zip files by default, a Zip options dialog may display.
+When one or more zip files are uploaded to openEQUELLA, depending on how the system is configured to treat zip files by default, a Zip options dialog may display.

 Select the required option:
 * Unzip the contents and allow me to select the files to attach – selecting this option allows single files from the zip file to be attached to the resource.